ArielAsh1/Connect-4-AI/README.md

 The classic Connect-4 game with AI opponents!

 In my code I implemneted the following algorithms: MiniMax, AlphaBeta Pruning and the ExpectiMax - to make decisions about the next move.
-It builds decision trees and lets the user choose the depth of the tree, which affects the strength level of the AI opponent.
+It builds decision trees and lets the user choose the depth of the tree, which affects the skill level of the AI opponent.

 <img width="280" alt="connect-4" src="https://user-images.githubusercontent.com/112930532/208289090-c3149e99-2ef7-4cf2-be48-bdaddfc69873.png">